-- The first steamship, built in the 1770s
+- The first steamship built in the 1770s

-- The first steam-powered train, in 1798
+- The first steam-powered train in 1798

-- The modern car, born in 1886
+- The modern car born in 1886

-- The first powered flight, in 1903
+- The first powered flight in 1903

-I believe that supersonic transportation will have an equally astounding impact on the world.
+With each advancement in transportation technology, the standard of living for everyone around the world has increased dramatically.
+Supersonic transportation will have an equally astounding impact on the world.
 Flight times will be reduced by 50%, bringing the world much closer together and making destinations more accessible in a shorter amount of travel time.